logo2

 Newspaper notice - Sep 1876

-The notices revealed Snell's first name, but the only Joseph Snell we could find for Hancock was an agent of the Hancock Mine during 1866-1874 (5).
-It is unconfirmed if this was the same person.
-Coincidently though, his middle name (7) and his mother's maidan name (8) were Northey, and he was from Cornwall, England (5), similar to Matthew Northey, the bottler in Houghton, but we could not find a direct family relation.
+The only Joseph Snell we could find in Hancock was the agent of the Hancock Mine in 1866-1874 (5).
+Without some cross-reference, we cannot confirm if this was the same person.
+Coincidently, his middle name (7) and his mother's maidan name (8) were Northey, and he was from Cornwall, England (5), similar to Matthew Northey, the bottler in Houghton.
 Frank Giessen was listed as "clerk in store" on the 1870 U.S. Federal Census, with Margaret being his wife (6).

 2. anonymous.
 (1876, Jun 01).
 Notice.
 Portage Lake Mining Gazette (Houghton, MI). p.
 3.